Back Stretching and Exercises for Better Health

 Rotational Issues: Shirley Sharmann has received some nice accolades from the personal training arena, especially from Mike Boyle, in the last year or so with her thoughts on the rotation of the upper body.
 Shirley Sharmann stated two interesting facts: 1) “during most daily activities, the primary role of the abdominal muscles is to provide isometric support and limit the degree of rotation of the trunk.”
 2) “A large percentage of low back problems occur because the abdominal muscles are not maintaining tight control over the rotation between the pelvis and the spine at the L5-S1 level.”
 (2) More on this later.

 Another key element in back health is technique in everyday life.
 Technique is a broad term I apply to everyday work, sports, exercise and more.
-In our everyday life we deal with picking up objects, sittingtechnique with good or bad posture and other things that affect our overall back health.
+In our everyday life we deal with picking up objects, sitting with good or bad posture and other things that affect our overall back health.
 If we can control it we should control it.

 Exercise is used to be healthy, reduce injury and improve performance.
 But some, either through lack of understanding or irresponsible implementation, exercise with poor technique.
 For example, when squatting do you have a rounded back?
 If you do, the added stress put on your lower back is putting your “back health” in jeopardy.
 Your exercise program should never be the direct cause of injury.